Chung Mong-joon: Presidential campaign of 2012

 Chung didn't think of Park Geun-hye as accomplished as himself before 2012 presidential election.
 When he decided to compete with Park, he said he was a better choice as a presidential candidate because of his educational background and work experience.
 When he pointed out Park's disadvantage, he argued that expertise of politics and economy is not something to be achieved in a short time.
-When Park Geun-hye wrote an article about North Korean issue in Foreign Affairs, Chung discredited it claiming someone else had written it under her name.
+When Park wrote an article about North Korean issue in Foreign Affairs, Chung discredited it claiming someone else had written it under her name.
 Therefore, it was clear that he wouldn't miss 2012 presidential election.
 In 2012, he ran for the presidency, but only briefly.
 He was the first politician who submitted application for registration as a preliminary presidential candidate on May 1, 2012, but dropped out of the race in a couple of months.
-He wanted rule change for primary election so that general population choose party's presidential candidate, but he wasn't able to make this demand sound serious to Grand National Party, since Park Geun-hye's followers dominated and controlled the party.
+He wanted rule change for primary election so that general population choose party's presidential candidate, but he wasn't able to make this demand sound serious to the GNP, since Park's followers dominated and controlled the party.
 He gave up his candidacy and supported Park after.
 When he advertised Park at streets, he was saying to crowd that Park was prepared, and she was the one to take good care of economy and diplomacy.